saramargulies/npdb/journals/ryan_wade.md

 We had a week off for a summer break.
 Our first day back was very productive as we started the React front end.
 I started coding the outline of the project with templates for different pages, also setting up the nav bar, and app.js.
 Then, we set up the basic functionality that underlies the home page.
 We have links to each of the 50 states connected to the NPS API endpoints that gets all parks for the state.
 We also set up the list page that the links connect to, with basic data including images for the park.

 7/11
-We had a block in that I noticed some of the links to individual state pages weren't loading.
+We had a blocker in that I noticed some of the links to individual state pages weren't loading.
 Upon inspection, we found that if a state had a park without an image it would not load as that data was expected to be there.
 We adjusted the code from this:

  <td><img src={park.images[0].url} alt={park.fullName} /></td>